wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 ##### 9 Genocide

-*   (1) Every person is liable on conviction on indictment to the penalty specified in subsection (3) who, in New Zealand or elsewhere,---
+*   (1) Every person commits an offence and is liable on conviction to the penalty specified in subsection (3) who, in New Zealand or elsewhere,---

     *   (a) commits genocide; or